lukmanr/CLVPipelines/README.md

 gcloud compute ssh $INSTANCE_NAME --zone $ZONE -- -L 8080:localhost:8080
 ```

+## Installing Kubeflow Pipelines
+Use [Cloud Shell](https://cloud.google.com/shell/) to install and configure Kubeflow Pipelines on GKE.

-## Installing Google Kubernetes Engine (GKE)
+### Install Google Kubernetes Engine (GKE)
-Using [Cloud Shell](https://cloud.google.com/shell/), create a single-zone **Standard** cluster .
+Create a single-zone **Standard** cluster.
 Make sure to replace the placeholders with your zone and cluster name.
 ```
 CLUSTERNAME=[your cluster name]
 ZONE=[your zone]